edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-C.md

 1. First, clone the device-sdk-c from Github:
     ``` bash
-    git clone -b v1.2.1 https://github.com/edgexfoundry/device-sdk-c.git
+    git clone -b v2.0.0 https://github.com/edgexfoundry/device-sdk-c.git
     cd ./device-sdk-c
     ```

     ![image](EdgeX_GettingStartedSDKCloneC.png)

     !!!
 Note
-        The clone command above has you pull v1.2.1 of the C SDK which is the version compatible with the Geneva release.
-There are later releases of EdgeX.
-While backward compatible, it is always a good idea to pull and use the latest version associated with the major version of EdgeX you are using.
+        The clone command above has you pull v2.0.0 of the C SDK which is the version compatible with the Ireland release.

 2. Then, build the device-sdk-c:
     ``` bash